bluxmit/alnoda-docs/mkdocs/docs/user-guide/extend-workspace/examples/node/limus.md

-# ZeroDivs  - UI Editor for CSS Illustrations
+# Limus  - Look at your screenshot at different angles

 ## Intro

-In this example we will set up [__ZeroDivs__](https://github.com/jperals/zerodivs) in the workspace.
+In this example we will set up [__Limus__](https://github.com/ZeroX-DG/limus) in the workspace.

-ZeroDivs - is a UI Editor for creating CSS illustrations with a single HTML element
+Limus makes your screenshot/image more professional by rotating, adding shadow and more.

 !!! attention
-    ZeroDivs can be installed in any workspace.
+    Limus can be installed in any workspace.
 We will use __Codeserver workspace v.4.0__ in this example.

 !!! note
-    We will create isolated node environment for ZeroDivs and its dependencies.
+    We will create isolated node environment for Limus and its dependencies.
-    Then we will start it in a permanent way, and add ZeroDivs tab shortcut to the workspace UI.
+    Then we will start it in a permanent way, and add Limus tab shortcut to the workspace UI.

 ## Prepare